-The audited consolidated financial statements have been prepared in accordance with International Financial Reporting Standards ("IFRS") as issued by the International Accounting Standards Board ("IASB").
+The consolidated financial statements have been prepared in accordance with International Financial Reporting Standards ("IFRS") as issued by the International Accounting Standards Board ("IASB").

-The audited consolidated financial statements were approved by the Board of Directors and authorized for issue on June 26, 2019.
+The consolidated financial statements were approved by the Board of Directors and authorized for issue on July 28, 2020.